 Dr. Deborah T. Kochevar is the dean of Cummings School of Veterinary Medicine at Tufts University, as well as the Henry and Lois Foster Professor of Biomedical Sciences.
 Prior to her appointment as dean in 2006, she was on the faculty of Texas A&M University's College of Veterinary Medicine and Biomedical Sciences from 1987-2006, serving two stints as acting dean in 2004 and 2005.

-Veterinary medical education and teaching are priorities and Dr. Kochevar has received grants for science and math curriculum development and has won several teaching awards, including the Norden Distinguished Teacher Award and the Student American Veterinary Medical Association National Teaching Award in Basic Science.
+Veterinary medical education and teaching are priorities for Kochevar.
+She has received grants for science and math curriculum development and has won several teaching awards, including the Norden Distinguished Teacher Award and the Student American Veterinary Medical Association National Teaching Award in Basic Science.

 Kochevar is a national leader in veterinary medical education and is past chair of the American Veterinary Medical Association Council on Education, the Educational Commission for Foreign Veterinary Medical Graduates and past president of the American College of Veterinary Clinical Pharmacology.
 Kochevar and her husband, John, have two grown children, Chris and Steven, of whom she is very proud.

 Dr. Anthony P. Monaco became the 13th president of Tufts University on August 1, 2011.
 A distinguished geneticist, Monaco also holds faculty appointments at Tufts University's School of Medicine as a professor of neuroscience and at the University's School of Arts and Sciences as a professor of biology.